 “I did finish reading Ransom…I did enjoy it. …the characters were unique, had grit, and brought their own unique elements to the story.” - ECW Press

 So what’s the deal about eBooks; you read them on a screen, right?
-Well, yeah, but let’s not ignore the significance of this–it’s a revolution.
+Well, yeah, but let’s not ignore the significance of this–it is a revolution.
 The most important aspect of the revolution is they’ve taken the power of publishers away.
 Writers can have the power now.
-Publishers have made their own beds by sinking all their marketing into a handful of bestselling authors, ignoring all the rest without a thought for development.
+Publishers have made their own beds by sinking all their marketing into a handful of bestselling authors, ignoring all the rest without a thought for development and nurturing new talent.
 They’ve clear cut the forest and haven’t replanted.
 When this lucrative well of authors runs dry, where will they find the new bestsellers?
 The large majority of bestseller authors have endured many, many rejections – Frank Baum, Dr. Seuss, Beatrix Potter (she had to self-publish) – but they persisted, paid their dues.
 These writers were willing to wait.

 Society these days tends to be much more impatient.
-Thanks to electronics we have instant access to many things and communication is blazing fast.
+Thanks to electronics we have instant access to many things and communication is blazing faster every day.
 Authors today aren’t likely to suffer many rejections.
 They will run to the eBook providers, their shadows never appearing at the publisher’s door.